Last Updated on January 3, 2023 by Maryam Siddiqui

 The South Bank of Lisbon (Margem Sul), as well as the Setúbal area and the Alentejo coast, are also traditional playgrounds for the wealthy Lisboners.
 However, in recent years, foreigners have discovered the region’s beautiful landscapes.
 Along with the warmer climate and proximity to the center of the capital, Lisbon, it was natural that the area attracted the eyes of the richest in the world.

-Discover the favorite places of the rich in these areas and how much a square meter costs there:
+Discover the favorite places of the rich in these areas and how much a square meter costs there (as of January 2023):

 The rich live in Portugal looking for places like the southern bank areas and the Troia peninsula.
 With exclusivity, nature, mild climate, and easy access to facilities.
 Also, a great place to raise a family, with some of the best international schools in Portugal.